 E. Communication Charges.
 Licensee shall be solely responsible for communication charges incurred in the access of the Service.

 F. Subscription Fees.
 Licensee agrees to pay to AccuWeather, Inc. the monthly fee stated herein..
 The Monthly Fee may be invoiced monthly in advance.
 All other charges will usually be invoiced monthly.
 All such sums shall be due and payable on or before the beginning of each contract month or calendar month as AccuWeather selects, time being of the essence.
 Subsequent year's prices shall be based on that of the year immediately preceding plus either (1) six percent or (2) the increase in the Consumer Price Index during the year immediately preceding, whichever is greater.
 Payment shall be due and payable to AccuWeather, Inc. at its offices in State College, Pennsylvania, at the beginning of each month without notice.
-This is a fixed fee, lump sum contract; the total contract sum equals the total number of periodic payments multiplied by the amount of each periodic payment.
-This Agreement provides monthly payments as an accommodation to Client to facilitate budgeting and cash flow planning.
-Failure of payment shall render due and payable all sums payable during the initial period of this Agreement or any subsequent renewal period plus a late payment charge of one and one-half percent per month.
+Failure of payment shall render due and payable all sums currently payable plus a late payment charge of one and one-half percent per month.
 Any sales tax, use tax, manufacturer’s tax, occupation tax, excise tax, duty, custom, inspection or testing fee, or any other tax, fee or charge of any nature whatsoever imposed by any government authority, on or measured by the transaction between Licensor and Licensee, shall be paid by the Licensee as an addition to any prices otherwise set out in the fee schedule.
 In the event the Licensor is required to pay and such tax, fee or charge, the Licensee shall reimburse Licensor therefor.
 All prices stated herein are in U.S. dollars.

+CHANGES TO ACCELERATION LANGUAGE O/K TB

 G. Trademarks.